iCliniq Logo

 Patient's Query

-Thank you doctor,
+Thank you for the reply.

 Welcome back to icliniq.com.

-These underarm lesions look more of an insect bite reaction (attachment removed to protect patient identity).
+These underarm lesions look more like an insect bite reaction (attachment removed to protect patient identity).
 However, you can apply the same ointment and take antibiotics.
 If you develop a fever, then we can also think of chickenpox provided you have not got it earlier.
 But as long as no systemic symptoms are present, there is no need to worry.
 If there is pain, you can also take Paracetamol 500 mg once or twice daily.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!